xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.4.8 (2021/10/30)

+* Unify the behavior of the text box in 100% and other display percentages [issue 94](https://github.com/xulihang/ImageTrans-docs/issues/94)
+* New OCR plugin: Google Drive OCR [issue 91](https://github.com/xulihang/ImageTrans-docs/issues/91)
+* Fix a Google OCR not getting text problem

 ### v1.4.7 (2021/10/17)

 * Use thread to avoid the program not responding problem during heuristic text area detection
-* Unify the OCR bahavior of the screen reader with the main program
+* Unify the OCR behavior of the screen reader with the main program
 * The default display percentage is changed to 100%

 ### v1.4.6 (2021/10/06)